tomaarsen/SpanMarkerNER/README.md

 print(metrics)
 ```

-For this work is based on [PL-Marker](https://arxiv.org/pdf/2109.06067v5.pdf), you may expect similar results to its [Papers with Code Leaderboard](https://paperswithcode.com/paper/pack-together-entity-and-relation-extraction).
+Because this work is based on [PL-Marker](https://arxiv.org/pdf/2109.06067v5.pdf), you may expect similar results to its [Papers with Code Leaderboard](https://paperswithcode.com/paper/pack-together-entity-and-relation-extraction) results.
 Tests, documentation and further information on expected performance will come soon.

 ## Pretrained Models